 Being open with your lender about your situation can help you determine the solution that’s best for you—even if you’re just starting out in the homebuying process.

-If you have questions, or want to know about an IRS debt that we’ve not covered here, schedule a time to talk with one of our loan experts—we’ll be glad to walk you through you options.
+If you have questions or want to know about an IRS debt that we’ve not covered here, schedule a time to talk with one of our loan experts—we’ll be glad to walk you through your options.
 We’ve got the expertise you need to make a smart decision about your next steps.